Last Updated on August 25, 2023

 Memory Lane: Nissan (2014-2016)

-Then I flashed back to 2016, when my Nissan practically exploded as I was driving it and started dramatically smoking as I was driving in the center lane of one of the busiest highways in the whole state on a hot summer day.
-Without a doubt, the closest near-death experience I’ve ever had.
+Then I flashed back to 2016 when my Nissan practically exploded as I was driving it and started dramatically smoking as I was driving in the center lane of one of the busiest highways in the whole state on a hot summer day.
+Without a doubt, it was the closest near-death experience I’ve ever had.

 And these are but a few of the more significant incidents I’ve had with cars.
 I’ve also had door handles snap off, batteries die, alternators break, you name it.